bobalazek/moaitime/README.md

 # MoaiTime

-MoaiTime is a self-hosted all-in-one productivity platform, where you can manage your calendars, events, tasks, lists, habits, notes, mood tracking, focus and more.
+MoaiTime is a self-hosted, all-in-one productivity platform, where you can manage your calendars, events, tasks, lists, habits, notes, mood tracking, focus and more.

 ## Screenshots